Upgrading Classic Mini Brakes

 Metro brakes and safety notes

 Metro 4-pot brake system drive flanges feature wheel locating lugs.
 These can obscure access to the castellated hub nut or prevent some wheels from fitting as noted in the chart above, in which case the locating lugs may be machined off, any engineering works or engine reconditioner will be able to do this.
-This is evidentley not a major problem as the Mini Spares Center turbo conversion kit is supplied with these lugs intact.
+This is evidently not a major problem as the Mini Mania turbo conversion kit is supplied with these lugs intact.

 Metro alloy wheels will fit on a Mini.
 However, they are offset towards the center of the car compared to Mini wheels, narrowing the wheel track and causing potential problems of fouling on suspension components or the inner wheel arches.
 Fitting of Metro alloy wheels is not recommended.